 The surname Durneane was first found in County Antrim (Irish: Aontroim) located in the province of Ulster in present day Northern Ireland.
 The name is also specific to "Ballydurnian in County Antrim, but Durnian is the more usual form in west Ulster."

 Early History of the Durneane family

-Another 321 words (23 lines of text) covering the years 1596 and 1700 are included under the topic Early Durneane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Durneane research.
+Another 164 words (12 lines of text) covering the years 1596 and 1700 are included under the topic Early Durneane History in all our PDF Extended History products and printed products wherever possible.

 Durneane Spelling Variations

 The archives that survive today demonstrate the difficulty experienced by the scribes of the Middle Ages in their attempt to record these names in writing.
 Spelling variations of the name Durneane dating from that time include Durnan, Durnane, Durneen, Durnin, Durnain, Dornan, Dornain and many more.

 Early Notables of the Durneane family (pre 1700)